yatsu/bestmix/README.md

 * Facebook login
 * Call Facebook API using authorized token
 * OAuth2 authorization for web API
+* API versioning
 * Admin UI

 ### iOS App

+* JSON REST web API integration
+* Getting OAuth2 token and refreshing it behind the scenes
+* Storing authorized token in Keychain
+* Parsing JSON response
-* Parsing JSON response and importing it into Core Data
+* Importing JSON ojbjects into Core Data as local cache
-* Pagination
+* Pagination and incremental loading
 * HTTP caching
 * Checking reachability and display object cache if it is offline

+### Android App

+_Android app is still under early development._

+* JSON REST web API integration using IntentService
-* Getting OAuth2 authorization from web API
+* Getting OAuth2 token and refreshing it behind the scenes

 These features are implemented using libraries listed below.